Eager for some breathing room? Cringe at the pace? A little overwhelmed by it all? Here’s the truth of where I’m at… maybe you can relate.

 Life is complex.
 When the layers compound, with stress or fear as the binding glue, their weight seems to amplify.
 Tense shoulders, irritable mood, empty cookie jar.
 I saw the margins in my life narrowing in October, but didn’t have the will power or the wisdom to stop them.
 Layers look different for all of us – strained relationships, financial fears, career uncertainty, loneliness, grief, health problems, plus the everyday ups and downs.

 My body said “I’ve had enough!” about 3 weeks ago.
 Life rhythms halted, family members came to the rescue, and this Mama was in bed.

-Peeling back the layers and exposing them to the light has been freeing the past few weeks.
-Being honest with myself and God about my limits, has opened up the door for Him redefine the boundaries in my life.
+Peeling back the layers and exposing them to the light has been freeing.
+Being honest with myself and God about my limits, has redefined the boundaries in my life.

 I’m learning Sabbath all over again.
-That it’s not just a day of rest, it’s a way of life.
+It’s not just a day of rest, it’s a way of life.
 It’s building an attitude of Sabbath margin into all areas of my life.
 When I overindulge or push myself to the max, even in doing what is good, I lose out.
-One more brownie, one late-night TV show, one more pair of cute shoes, one more ministry commitment….
+One more brownie, one late-night TV show, one more pair of cute shoes, one more ministry commitment.
 I lose my contentment by not resting in His provision.

 There’s more to this story to come, but it’s 10 o’clock, so I’m signing off.

 P.S.
 Alongside some sweet friends, I’m journeying towards a healthier life..
 Check this video out and message me here if you’re longing for this kind of transformation too